tshimbo/CS555-Project-Team/README.md

 # CS555-Project-Team
 Repository for CS555 Agile Methods

-Welcome to our project for Agile Methodology!
+Welcome to our group project for Agile Methodology!